As an Amazon Associate, I earn from qualifying purchases.

 Pro Tips/Recipe Notes

 - Make sure to let the pastry dough rest at room temp for at least 20 minutes, or until it is workable.
-If you try to make the pockets while the dough is still frozen, it will tear.
+The dough will tear if you try to make the pizza pockets while the dough is still frozen.

 - To freeze: place unbaked formed pockets on a baking sheet lined with parchment and freeze uncovered for two hours.
 Transfer to freezer-safe storage, like these reusable silicone bags.